AleSR13/workshop_git/README.md

 .env.ps1
 ```

-Now you see that nothing is staged because you haven't changed anything except an ignored file.
+Now you see that only the `.gitignore` appears as "to be staged" because you haven't changed anything else except an ignored file.
 Now we can change a real file!

 Go to the file `src\hello_world.py` and see what it does.
 You can test it running the following command in Windows: